egdavid/vuejs-boilerplate/README.md

 This boilerplate provides a decent quick start for a brand new project and is built on a Vue CLI + Vue Bootstrap 4.3 foundation.
 It's based on my own experiences and needs.
 You might be finding some useful things and some useless, so, just take what you need.

 If you're more looking for a production ready boilerplate, I advise you to consider using [Vuesion](https://github.com/vuesion/vuesion).
-You could also consider using the [Nuxtjs](https://nuxtjs.org) framework.
+You could also take a look at the [Nuxt.js](https://nuxtjs.org) framework.

 But if you're starting with Vue.js or JavaScript or even with code in general or if you just need a skeleton, mine could be a good start.